eugeneromancenko/congenial-memory-tf/README.md

 ## State
 The state file is not stored remotely.

+## Requirments

+- An AWS account: You will need to have an AWS account to use AWS services and create resources using Terraform.
+- AWS CLI: The AWS CLI is a command-line tool that allows you to interact with AWS services using commands.
+Terraform uses the AWS CLI to authenticate and connect to your AWS account.
+- Terraform: Terraform is an open-source tool that allows you to define infrastructure as code.
+You will need to install Terraform on your local machine to create and manage AWS resources.
+- IAM User with permissions: You will need to create an IAM user in your AWS account with appropriate permissions to manage AWS resources.
+- AWS Access Key and Secret Key: You will need to generate an AWS access key and secret key for the IAM user, which you will use to authenticate with AWS.
+- AWS Access Key and Secret Key need to be added into Github Secret Variables

 ## Run

+Init/Plan/Apply terraform
+- clone repo and cd into congenial-memory-tf
+- `terraform init` from root folder
+- `terraform plan -var-file=./zone/prod.tfvars` check if you are happy with plan
+- `terraform apply -var-file=./zone/prod.tfvars` apply into aws
+- `terraform destroy -var-file=./zone/prod.tfvars` destroy infrastructure

 ## CI/CD
 Just Plan added into terraform repo. as state file not available for github action runners.